 To learn more about the laws surrounding medical marijuana dispensaries, see Can my California city outlaw medical marijuana dispensaries?

-The cultivation, sale, delivery, or distribution of marijuana is a crime in California (except for medicinal purposes).
+The cultivation, sale, delivery, or distribution of marijuana is governed by the state’s new law for 2017.
 California imposes a range of penalties according to the violation.

 Unauthorized cultivation; possession for sale.
 As noted above, growing up to six plants for personal use is now allowed.
-Otherwise, a person who cultivates, harvests or processes marijuana without proper authorization; or possesses any amount of marijuana for sale is guilty of a felony.
+Otherwise, a person who cultivates, harvests or processes marijuana without proper authorization; or possesses an illegal amount of marijuana for sale is guilty of a felony.
 If convicted, an offender will face a state prison sentence; however, the length of the sentence will vary according to the county in which the offender is sentenced, and is up to the sentencing judge.
 (Ca. Health & Safety Code § 11358 & 11359.)
 The judge may also order a fine of up to $20,000 per offense, but such a fine will not take the place of a prison sentence.
 (Ca. Health & Safety Code § 11372.)
 The court may also impose civil fines against a person who illegally cultivates marijuana to cover the state’s expenses in seizing, destroying, or otherwise appropriately handling illegal marijuana.
 (Ca. Health & Safety Code § 11470.1.)

 Transport for sale, import into state, sales, or distribution.
 Again, California’s new law protects those who transport marijuana (as long as they do not do so for sale).
 Otherwise, a person who transports for sale any amount of marijuana within California, imports marijuana into California, sells, or otherwise distributes marijuana (or attempts to do any of these things), will face a state prison sentence of between two and four years.
 (Ca. Health & Safety Code § 11360(a).)
 The judge may also order a fine of up to $20,000 per offense, but the fine will not take the place of the prison sentence.
 (Ca. Health & Safety Code § 11372.)